walterfcr/MemoryGame-react/README.md

 ### Game State Management

-Handling card selection, matching logic, and win conditions required precise state control.
+Managing card selection, match detection, and win conditions required careful state handling.

-✔ Solution:
+### Solution

-* Managed game state using React hooks
+* Used React hooks to manage game state
-* Controlled user interactions to prevent invalid moves
+* Prevented invalid actions like flipping more than two cards at the same time

 ---

 ### Dynamic Game Configuration

-Supporting multiple levels and categories required flexible logic.
+Supporting multiple difficulty levels and categories required reusable game generation logic.

-✔ Solution:
+### Solution

-* Created reusable logic to generate card sets dynamically
+* Created reusable functions to generate card sets dynamically
-* Adjusted game difficulty based on selected level
+* Adjusted the number of card pairs based on the selected difficulty

 ---

 ### Data Persistence

-Ensuring user scores and progress remain available across sessions.
+Player scores needed to remain available between sessions.

-✔ Solution:
+### Solution

-* Stored user data and scores in Firebase Firestore
+* Stored scores in Firebase Firestore
 * Linked scores to authenticated users

 ---

 ### User Experience Enhancements

-Providing feedback through sounds and animations without affecting performance.

-✔ Solution:
+Added sound effects and animations to make gameplay feel more interactive and responsive.

+### Solution

-* Integrated GSAP for smooth animations
+* Used GSAP for UI animations and transitions
-* Triggered audio events based on game actions
+* Triggered audio feedback based on player actions

+---

+### 🔊 Browser Audio Autoplay Restrictions

+Modern browsers block audio from playing automatically until the user interacts with the page.
+This prevented the game's background music from starting when the app loaded.

+### Solution

+* Added an intro overlay (`audioUnlockOverlay`) that waits for a user click or tap before starting audio
+* Used the interaction to unlock browser audio playback safely
+* Added GSAP transitions to fade into the main menu smoothly
+* Used GSAP audio fading to lower the menu music volume during screen transitions

 ---